COMMUNITY GARDENS: council concerns

 Gardeners sometimes do not consider maintenance or make the assumption it will happen without thinking what will need doing.
 How will the community garden be maintained?
 There’s irrigation, pest management, soil improvement and other needs to think about and plan for.

-There’a also maintenance of the community garden group.
+There’s also maintenance of the community garden group.
 How will they make decisions democratically?
 Resolve severe disagreement?
 Communicate with each other and with others outside the garden such as neighbours and with council?

 Here we get into the sticky mire of subjective consideration around which consensus is unlikely to be achieved.

 People have their own sense of aesthetics.
-A community garden planted to look and work like the natural bush, for instance, might be seen by some as untidy because they don’t understand the ecological principles behind the design of forest gardens of this type.
+A community garden planted to look and work like a natural bush, for instance, might be seen by some as untidy because they don’t understand the ecological principles behind the design of forest gardens of this type.
 A garden of neat-looking straight lines and rectangular garden beds could appear boring and uninspiring to others.

 When the Coogee Community Garden was being considered by council, someone living nearby leafleted the street opposing the garden.
 The photo they used on their leaflet was of Randwick Community Organic Garden.
 Taken through the fence around the garden, the opponent said the garden was an eyesore and something similar was not wanted on their street.
 Clearly, they failed to discern the logic of the design.
 What was an eyesore to them was a well-functioning garden design with a great deal of agricultural biodiversity to member gardeners.
 Their efforts to stop garden development were in vain.